How to Read Your Earning Statement

 - Actual Pay Date – the date the check/direct deposit was issued.

 Employees who are paid hourly have a different pay period than those who are paid salaried.
-The pay period for hourly employees is always mid-month to mid-month, however, the actual begin and end dates are set within the department.
-For example, one department could have a pay period of the 16th-15th for their hourly employees while another department could have a pay period that runs the 14th-13th.
-All the departmental pay periods for hourly employees can be found at https://ba.uoregon.edu/payperiods.
-On the paystub example above, it states that it is for March 2018 earnings.
-If this was an hourly employee, the pay reflected here would be for the last part of February and the first part of March.
-The pay period for salaried employees always run from the 1st to the 31st of the month so in this example, if she was a salaried employee, the pay period would be March 1st-31st.
+The pay period for hourly employees is always mid-month to mid-month, however, the actual start and end dates are set within the department.
+For example, one department could have a pay period of the 16th-15th for their hourly employees while another department could have a pay period that runs the 13th-12th.
+The pay period for salaried employees always runs from the 1st to the end of the month.

 Employee Information: